mr-guard/dayz-server-manager/README.md

   * You can also checkout the [configuration guides](#configuration)
 * Start the manager in the folder where the config is situated

-* You need to disable SteamGuard on the the account to use.
-It is recommended to create a separate Steam account which own DayZ.
+* It is recommended to create a separate Steam account which owns DayZ.
+You need to set SteamGuard to EMAIL or DEACTIVATED!
+Do not use Mobile authenticator because those codes will not be saved on the server and need to be entered on every download/update.

 * Optionally you can add it as Windows Service instead of launching it manually
 * Make sure the "Execution Location" is the folder, where the config is located (this is not necessarily the folder where the manager executable is located)